roehling/postsrsd/README.rst

   enable it with ``-DWITH_SQLITE=ON`` as additional argument for ``cmake``.
 - hiredis_ is an optional alternative to store envelope senders in Redis;
   enable it with ``-DWITH_REDIS=ON``.
-- libseccomp_ and gperf_ are needed if you want to secure untrusted input handling with additional sandboxing; enable it with ``-DWITH_SECCOMP=ON``.
+- libseccomp_ and gperf_ are optional and only needed if you want to secure untrusted input handling with additional sandboxing; enable it with ``-DWITH_SECCOMP=ON``.
 - check_ is needed if you want to build and run the unit test suite;
   otherwise disable it with ``-DBUILD_TESTING=OFF``.
-- Python_ is needed for the optional blackbox tests.
+- Python_ is optional and needed for additional blackbox tests as part of the test suite.

 PostSRSd relies on the FetchContent_ module of CMake for its dependency resolution.
 Please refer to its documentation if you wish to tweak the